Motor Vehicle Warranty Rights Act: Steps to Follow

 Step 5.
 Certified Informal Dispute Settlement Program (if applicable)

 Step 7.
 State-Operated Arbitration

 If your problem appears to be corrected but resurfaces later, in most cases you will not have to start the process over from the beginning.
 You may resume your complaint at the appropriate step.

-If you have any questions after reading the instructions, or if you have a specific situation not described in this summary, feel free to call the Governor's Office of Consumer Protection at 404-651-9397.
+If you have any questions after reading the instructions, or if you have a specific situation not described in this summary, feel free to call the Georgia Department of Law's Consumer Protection Unit at 404-651-9397.
 However, please understand that we cannot give you legal advice or act as your private attorney.